lbngyn/BoostTrack/README.md

 **Step 2.** Download the model weights and set up the datasets.

 We use the same weights as [Deep OC-SORT](https://github.com/GerardMaggiolino/Deep-OC-SORT/tree/main).
 The weights can be downloaded from the [link](https://drive.google.com/drive/folders/15hZcR4bW_Z9hEaXXjeWhQl_jwRKllauG?usp=sharing).
+*Notice* In this modified version of the code, we will use the checkpoint yolov10x.pt instead of the models in the original code.
+You can download the checkpoint of Yolov10 x at the link:[Yolo](https://github.com/ultralytics/assets/releases/download/v8.2.0/yolov10x.pt)

 *2.1.* Download the weights and place to BoostTrack/external/weights folder.